-Once your seeds are dry, you can simply store them in a hermetic container to prevent them from becoming moist again.
-Plastic boxes, bags and pouches are not hermetic to water vapour and oxygen.
+Once your seed is dry, you can simply enclose it in a hermetic container to keep it from becoming moist again.
+Plastic boxes, bags and pouches are not hermetic to water vapour.
 Glass jars with a rubber seal or bottles and jam jars with a plastisol lining in the metal cap will keep moisture from getting in.
-You can also vacuum-pack seeds.
+You can also vacuum-pack seed.
 This has the additional advantage of removing oxygen contained in the air for optimised seed conservation under anoxic conditions.
-Plastic pouches used to vacuum-pack foodstuffs are not suitable.
+Plastic pouches used to vacuum-pack foodstuffs will not do.
 Pouches combining polymer and aluminium layers (also called mylar bags) are appropriate for seed storage.

-Before storing seed in a hermetic container, make sure it is dry, below 35% RH.
+Before storing seed in a hermetic container, make absolutely sure it is dry, below 35% RH.
 Otherwise, excess moisture will be locked in the hermetic container with the seed.